 The community’s sense of pride and accomplishment in the completion of the childcare center motivated continued improvements in the neighborhood, and Dunbar continued to grow.
 The Center was expanded further and four more classrooms added.
 In 2000, Dunbar became a grantee of the federal Early Head Start program and received over $350,000 in federal funds.
 With these funds, the Center was able to hire more teachers and expand its programs.
 In August 2016, funding from a private donor enabled Dunbar to open an additional infant/toddler classroom.

 Dunbar’s Board of Directors, Faculty and Staff created a new strategic plan for the Center in the spring of 2018.
 The last 18 months have been transformative for Dunbar.
 Since embarking on a new strategic plan, a year ago, Dunbar has accomplished the following:

-Hired new Executive Director Wendy Reynoso with 20+ years of education and management experience, bilingual
+Hired our new bilingual Executive Director, Wendy Reynoso, with 20+ years of education and management experience.

-Maintained vital summer program and transitioned to independent year-round entity in absence of federal funding
+Maintained a vital summer program and transitioned to an independent, year-round entity despite the absence of federal funding.

-Completed NAEYC review process and granted 5-year reaccreditation
+Completed NAEYC review process and were granted a 5-year re-accreditation.

-Passed Florida DCF review and awarded Gold Seal Approval
+Passed Florida DCF Review - Awarded the Gold Seal Approval

-Hired a Director of Curriculum and Assessment and established a new assessment process using data to guide targeted instruction
+Hired a Director of Curriculum and Assessment, establishing a new assessment process using data to guide targeted instruction.

-Strengthened literacy program via parent workshop, 1,000 Books Before Kindergarten program + new lending library ‘Gertie’s Corner’
+Strengthened the literacy program via parent workshop, 1,000 Books Before Kindergarten program, and new lending library ‘Gertie’s Corner’.

-Launched first annual fundraising appeal + increased individual donor base
+Launched first annual fundraising appeal and increased individual donor base.

 Faculty & Staff